emmakulla/Team-Cool-25/content/team_posts/phase1.md

 # Description

 So here is the little text paragraph that is going to be here describing our project.
 Yay.
 Birth rates are declining.
 It's a problem.
 "Problem X is hard… We are building an application to address A, B, C about Problem X…”.
 Declining birth rates will be bad.
-We are building an application to address A, B, C about declining birth rates.
+We are building an application to address A, B, C  declining birth rates.
 I don't know lol.

 # User Personas